 Related Danish material is held in other parts of the British Library:

 Recorded sound is held by the Sound Archive.
 Manuscripts are held by Manuscript Collections.
-Newspapers are held by British Library Newspapers.
 Scientific monographs are held by Science, Technology and Medicine Collections.
 Social sciences and scientific serials and conference proceedings are also held by the Document Supply Service in Boston Spa.
 Other Danish material is held by Maps, Music, and Philatelic Collections.

 The British Library

 Fax: +44 (0)20 7412 7578